CastilloDel/FizzBuzz/README.md

 ### Nim

 The Nim version is a really simple function.
 It is unique in the sense that it can run at compile time.
 In fact the tests are also executed at compile time.

+### Go

+The Go version is also rather simple.
+I tried to use a helper struct to perform a different solution.
+This could have been a tuple, but Go doesn't have support for tuples.
+The tests in this version are placed with the files they test, because that seems to be the convention in go